UniMath/agda-unimath/src/simplicial-type-theory/whiskering-simplicial-edges-functions.lagda.md

     right-unit-law-horizontal-comp-simplicial-hom
 ```

-### Absorption laws of whiskering of simplicial edges
+### Absorption laws of whiskering of directed edges

 These laws hold strictly.